 We may be in the middle of the typography renaissance, but just like the vintage-modern trend (and possibly married to it), unique typography will continue to play a significant role in designs this year.
 With sites like You Work For Them churning out absolutely stunning typefaces, designers have vast resources available at the click of a mouse.
 These resources enable designers to easily pair brands with fonts that are so on-brand they might as well be custom.
 Companies will use these unique fonts to express their personality, better convey their marketing messages and connect on an emotional level with their target audience.
 The real beauty of typography is that it can be used to reinforce brand personalities stretching across the gamut.
-A small to mid-sized law firm could use a distinctive serif to reinforce the professional nature of their business.
+Among other things, like SEO for law firms in Houston, a small to mid-sized law firm could use a distinctive serif to reinforce the professional nature of their business.
 A national skateboard clothing company could use a chunky sans-serif to strengthen the hip nature of their brand.
 Or, just to tie it all together, a local jam company could combine a retro font, minimalist design and custom illustration to reinforce the “handmade” nature of their products and give a local feel to their brand.

 5. Flat Design